crisluengo/doxpp/IDEAS.md

    brief: '',
    doc: '',
    parent: '',       // id of the parent group, if any
-   subgroups: set()  // list of ids of child groups
+   subgroups: []     // list of ids of child groups
 }

 Groups can be nested.